‘Believe. Achieve. Succeed.’

 - Your Head of House;

-- Your contact at school: Mrs E Anders and Mrs Michele John
+- Your contact at school: Mrs Michele John

-Mayfield is a restorative school.
-This means that we try to take a restorative approach to resolve conflict both inside and outside of the classroom.
+Mayfield prides itself on building relationships between students, staff, and families.
+Mayfield is a restorative school which means that we try to take a restorative approach to resolve conflict both inside and outside of the classroom.
 Restorative approaches enable those who have been harmed to convey the impact of the harm to those responsible, and for those responsible to acknowledge this impact and take steps to put it right.